herawenn/code-companion/README.md

 - Instructions for the AI to return a JSON object with `explanation` and `fileOperations`.
 - Guidelines for default project structures if the user is starting a new project.
 - The current file structure of the user's project.
-- The full content of all files in the project.
+- The full content of all files in the project (including any user edits from the editor panel).
 - Optionally, a base64 encoded screenshot and recent console logs if provided by the user.

 The AI is configured to return `application/json` which is then parsed by the frontend to update the UI and file system.

 ### File Management

-- **AI-driven:** Most file operations (create, update, delete files/folders) are initiated by the AI based on user prompts.
+- **AI-driven & User-driven:** File operations (create, update, delete files/folders) can be initiated by the AI based on user prompts or by direct user edits (saved in the editor panel).
 - **Manual Operations:** The File Explorer panel allows users to:
   - Upload an entire project folder (filters for text-based files, skips common ignored directories like `node_modules`).
   - Create new empty files or folders.